Barocco (album)

 Barocco is the twelfth studio album by Italian chamber orchestra Rondò Veneziano, released in November 1989 through Baby Records.
 In France it was renamed as Mystère, in Germany and Europe as Musica... fantasia with a modified track list.
 It was released in Belgium as Capriccio veneziano in 2001 by Silver Star.

 Track listings

 All tracks are written by Gian Piero Reverberi and Ivano Pavesi, except where noted.
+The German version has an unreleased track named "Venezia notturna".